-In the van beside Eric, is sitting another man, Dan McMillen.
+In the van beside Eric, sits another man, Dan McMillen.
 He is from Sherbrooke City, an hour and half’s drive from Montreal.
 He carries a rather square face, wears a neat reddish black beard, a cap and camouflage jacket and pants.
 He is rather of a “douche” look with a thick quebecois French accent, though his family name shows off his Irish origin, at least half or half of the half.
 Yet, Eric and Dan are true quebeckers regardless of their names.
 They were born and raised in Quebec, Canada.

 The man sitting beside Isola on the back seat is neither French nor English quebecker, nor Asian ni African.
 He is from the part of the world with never- ending troubles from historical grudges over territory, religious disputes, international interferences and screw-ups-the Middle Eastern Iran.
 Most importantly, he is a prestigious young man of 30 years old with 2 master’s degrees of economics and business from the admirably rich neutral Switzerland.
 His name is Afshin.

 There are two girls in the van.
 Isola thought that she would be sharing a bed with the girl teacher Antoinette.
 Yet only now does she know that the two teachers are not staying with them.
 Isola is going to share a bed with one of the 3 other guys, Eric, Dan and Afshin.
 Since she doesn’t know the other two men at all, Eric is the choice of a no choice.